-The Low Voltage Detector interrupt is contained within the multi-function interrupt.
-An LVD interrupt request will take place when the LVD interrupt request flag, LVF, is set, which occurs when the Low Voltage Detector function detects a low power supply voltage.
-To allow the program to branch to its interrupt vector address, the global interrupt enable bit, EMI, Low Voltage interrupt enable bit, LVE, and associated multi-function interrupt enable bit, must first be set.
-When the interrupt is enabled, the stack is not full and a low voltage condition occurs, a subroutine call to the multi-function interrupt vector, will take place.
-When the Low Voltage interrupt is serviced, the EMI bit will be automatically cleared to disable other interrupts, however only the multi-function interrupt request flag will be also automatically cleared.
-As the LVF flag will not be automatically cleared, it has to be cleared by the application program.
+The comparator interrupts are contained within the Multi-function interrupts and controlled by the relevant internal comparators.
+A comparator interrupt request will take place when the comparator interrupt request flag, CPnF, are set, which occurs when the comparator output bit changes state.
+To allow the program to branch to its respective interrupt vector address, the global interrupt enable bit, EMI, comparator interrupt enable bit, CPnE, and Multi-function interrupt enable bit must first be set.
+When the interrupt is enabled, the stack is not full and the comparator inputs generate a comparator output transition, a subroutine call to the Multi-function interrupt vector, will take place.
+When the Comparator interrupt is serviced, the EMI bit will be automatically cleared to disable other interrupts.
+Also the corresponding Multi-function interrupt request flag will be automatically reset.
+As the CPnF flag will not be automatically cleared, it has to be cleared by the application program.